 - A completed Washington State Certificate of Exemption (COE)

 Access Your Family's Immunization Information

-To access your family's immunization information from the Washington State registry visit, sign up for MyIR to view, download and print your student's immunization records securely online.
+To access your family's immunization information from the Washington State Registry visit, sign up for MyIR to view, download, and print your student's immunization records securely online.
 Once you register, you can access the records anytime you need them.
-You can print your child's Certificate of Immunization Status for school, child care and camp programs.
+You can print your child's Certificate of Immunization Status for school, childcare, and camp programs.